yclas/guides/docs/Extras-how-to-set-crons.md

 # How to set crons
-Content:
--   How to set up your cron
--   How to edit or add New Crontab
--   How to filter Crontabs

 Cron is a program that enables users to execute commands automatically at a specific time.
 On Yclas ii is usually used for generating the website's sitemap.